dmitrykosintsev/dtc-maths-helper/README.md

 3. Follow the steps specific for your machine

 ### Linux
 1. Give executable permissions to the install.sh script.
-This script runs all steps for you:
+This script runs all steps for you.
+Run the command from the directory where the script is located:
 ~~~
-chmod +x /path/to/yourscript.sh
+chmod +x install.sh
 ~~~
 2. Run the script and relax:
 ~~~
 ./install.sh
 ~~~
-3. After the script finishes with a success message, run
+3. After the script finishes with a success message, go to the section Running application

 4. If you do not wish to run unknown scripts from unknown sources (which means you are awesome!), you can simply go through the script step-by-step